When it comes to on-page optimization and increasing your conversion rates, you have to place the important things above the fold.

 For instance, you can appear in these vanity searches above the fold:

-The combination of the picture, “by Danny Sullivan” and “More by Danny Sullivan” will lead to more click throughs over and above content that doesn’t have those elements.
+The combination of the picture and the hyperlinks “by Danny Sullivan” and “More by Danny Sullivan” will lead to more click-throughs over the content that doesn’t have those elements.

 I’ve already written extensively on this topic, so if you want more information on it, read How to Create an Effective Google+ SEO Content Strategy.